If you need to remotely connect to an existing PLC for programming purposes, you can use VPN tunneling.

 Please note, this is a temporary tunnel and should not be used for indefinite periods.

 VPN Tunneling will give you the ability to temporarily access a field device remotely using two industrial gateways (IGs).
 The first IG, Tunnel IG #1, will be connected to your local device, such as a computer, and the second IG, Tunnel IG #2, should be connected to the field device.

 - Connect the first IG to the computer, or other local device, using an ethernet cable.
 Ensure both devices are on the same subnet.
 The laptop should be able to successfully ping the IG and vice versa.

 - Connect the second IG to the field device.
 Ensure both devices are on the same subnet.
 If possible, ping the IG from the end device or ping both devices from a computer on the network to ensure communications are active.

 - Within the cloud dashboard, navigate to Settings > Gateways > select the three dots next to the Tunnel IG #1> Inputs > Tunneling > click the Add button

 - Gather port information that you will use in the next step.
-It is important to mention that the available ports to use when selecting a remote port are 9999 or 50000-51000.
+It is important to mention that the available ports to use when selecting a local port are 102, 9999, 44818, 50000-51000.
 All other ports on the IG are blocked for other use.
-The local port is typically specified in the field device’s software or manual.
-If you think all ports are open, then a good place to start is using the same port number for local as you did remote.
+The remote port is typically specified in the field device’s software or manual.

 Note: See Below for additional information on connecting to specific devices and troubleshooting.
 Some devices may require additional steps for a VPN tunnel to be successful.